Military

 To get a quick technical overview of shielding theory and the practical application of shields, I recommend the free LearnEMC tutorials on Shielding Theory and Practical EM Shielding.

-For more information about how Elite can help you evaluate your connectors or cables for shielding effectiveness, please give me a call to discuss your questions.
+For more information about how Elite can help you evaluate your connectors or cables for shielding effectiveness, please contact us.

 Q&A with Elite’s New Aviation Specialist – Kevin Halpin